wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 * Call history / call records are not recorded.
 * Voicemail messages saved on the master node are not available.
 * Custom voicemail greetings recorded on the master node are not available.
-* Phone provisioning is disabled, i.e. synchronizing or rebooting a phone will make it unusable until the master is back up, unless you have manually configured your slave, e.g. reconfigured the DHCP server of the slave.
+* Phone provisioning is disabled, i.e. a phone will always keep the same configuration, even after restarting it.

 Note that, on failover and on failback: